February 20, 2012

 When I foolishly asked 2011 for something, anything, when I sold my soul to it for something, anything, I got what I'd asked for.
 A year that seemed to seamlessly roll through me with tornado like effects.
 A year that went right on without me, carelessly stopping for moments to shake me, to bring me back to consciousness, to scream in my face with wind and fury "IS THIS WHAT YOU MEANT...is this what you wanted?"
 And I in such shock, acting as a coward, shook my head and buried my crying eyes into the arms of what may perhaps be the big thing to happen to me in my life.
 Things fit in spaces that were not there before.

 But here we are, a year later, new home, new job, new man, new life...new plan?
 While I've hoped this year will bring redemption and reason, even reward for the things last year took from me, I fear I will continue to struggle with regret and longing.
 So from you, 2012, I ask for closure, acceptance of the things I lost, the things I threw away, and maybe help to find the things I've only misplaced.
 I know now the only way to go is forward, the path behind is washed away.
-And so even after all 2011 took from me I must thank it, for it did leave me with something, with someone, and maybe that was the plan, maybe it needed to strip me of everything so I could finally move forward.
+And so even after all 2011 took from me I must thank it, for it did leave me with something, with someone, and maybe that was the plan, maybe it needed to strip me of everything so I could finally find something.

 May 30, 2011